cg94301/fullstack-nanodegree-movie-portfolio/README.md

     $> python entertainment_center.py
 ```

 You should see a collection of movie trailers.
+This requires Python 2.7.

 ### Information on Movie
 Click on the movie poster to start the movie trailer.